cgruver/cgruver/_pages/behind-the-scenes/bastion-pi.md

   - centos stream
   - fedora coreos
 ---
+__Note:__ These instructions are superseded with my CLI that I wrote to ease the configuration.
+I am retaining these instructions so that the curious among you can see the details behind what the Lab CLI abstracts.

 ## Setting up a Raspberry Pi as your lab bastion host

 For your bastion host, you will need a Raspberry Pi 4b with 8GB of RAM.
 I am using a [Vilros kit from Amazon](https://www.amazon.com/gp/product/B089ZZ8DTV/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).
 You will also need an SD Card of at least 128GB capacity.
 Get one with fast read/write speeds as it will be used to serve up RPMs for host installations and images from your Nexus registry.